acdh-oeaw/apis-core-rdf/docs/source/customization.rst

 * :class:`apis_core.collections.models.SkosCollection`
 * :class:`apis_core.collections.models.SkosCollectionContentObject`

+The :py:mod:`apis_core.history` module also uses the generic views for its models.
+This means that you can use the generic views for the historical models of your own ontology.
+E.g. if you have a model ``Person`` in your `apis_ontology.models` module, you can use the generic views for it.
+`/apis/apis_ontology.historicalperson/</apis/apis_ontology.historicalperson/>`_
+will be the URL for the list view of the historical model.
+`/apis/api/apis_ontology.historicalperson/</apis/api/apis_ontology.historicalperson/>`_ for the API view.

 If you want to use the generic app for your own model, simple make your model inherit from :class:`apis_core.generic.abc.GenericModel`.